schuchert/schuchert.github.io/_posts/2025-06-2025-from-form-to-intention-deepening-internal-practice.md

 Start by copying the form, then layer in intention, and finally seek the archetypal expression behind each movement.
 Practice each variation deliberately, integrate them, and let your understanding deepen through direct experience.
 Over time, your practice will become not just a series of movements, but a living ritual—an ongoing dialogue between body, mind, emotion, and the deeper currents of energy and intention that shape your art and your life.
-By aligning your emotional state, softening your ego, working from where you are, and committing to regular, mindful practice, you not only refine your art but also support your focus, resilience, and long-term health—benefiting both mind and body in profound and lasting ways.

 ## References